 To do it right, quickly and to get the most you can, you need an expert appraiser.
 We understand it's difficult to be objective about your own home because of your emotional attachment to it.
 We will be objective and accurate in an appraisal of your property, and inform you of what you need to know, not just what you want to hear.

-A lot of sellers are shocked when they find out that the value of their house is much more than they had planned, so investing in an appraisal from Taggart and Associates, Inc. actually allowed these people to receive several thousand more dollars than they thought they would.
+A lot of sellers are shocked when they find out that the value of their house is much more than they had planned, so investing in an appraisal from Robin Taggart Hannigan and Keller, Craig & Associates, Inc. actually allowed these people to receive several thousand more dollars than they thought they would.
 Others have an inflated opinion of their home's price value and an appraisal helped them to decide on a realistic price for their home in order for it to sell.
 An overpriced house will not attract buyers, which means you have wasted time on money and are left with no offers.
 Each month that your home is still sitting on the market is another month you have to pay the mortgage, utilities, insurance, and other expenses.

 In addition to helping you set a realistic asking price so your home will attract buyers, a professional appraisal can: